oliver-daniel/avion-cargo/public/content/projects/en/spirit-of-st-poly-regular.md

 ---
-title: Spirit of St. Poly - Regular
+title: Spirit of St. Poly
 date: "2018"
+class: regular
 language: en
 ---
 The challenge of the competition was to transport tennis balls which represented passengers, as well as steel plates representing baggage.
 The 2017-2018 regular aircraft completely changed its configuration from the previous years’ design.
 Instead of a vertical plane of balls, the tennis balls were placed horizontally.
 While the airplane was much wider, it was less affected by crosswinds.